backstage/backstage/.changeset/large-weeks-accept.md

 '@backstage/plugin-kubernetes': patch
 ---

-Added ID property to the table displaying kubernetes pods to avoid it beeing rerendered too often, which caused open sidebars to close.
+Added ID property to the table displaying kubernetes pods to avoid it rerendering too often, which caused open sidebars to close.